01micko/01m-slackbuilds/README.md

 The depends are listed in the `.info` files in each directory.

 ## additions
-If you have any wayland type slackbuilds you want to share then you are most welcome to open a pull request.
+If you have any wayland specific slackbuilds you want to share then you are most welcome to open a pull request.
+Also accepting slackbuild scripts for programs that run in wayland natively.

 ## bugs
 Any bugs in the slackbuilds here report them in the isssues section.